Only Crumbs Remain

 Jump to Recipe Print Recipe

-This upside down rhubarb and ginger cake works best when using forced rhubarb which is in season (January- March) and was originally published on Only Crumbs Remain 17Feb 2017
+This upside-down rhubarb and ginger cake works best when using forced rhubarb which is in season (January- March) as the colour of the rhubarb is at its brightest.

 Rhubarb & Ginger Upside Down Cake